1runeberg/RunebergVRPlugin/README.md

 **NOTE: SimpleHMD Engine Plugin is required to be enabled in you Project Plugins**

 ## Latest Release Notes (UE 4.16 upwards)
+2.7:
+  - Enable VR Pawn to react/move properly through uneven terrain (VRPawn)
+  - Dedicated node for 360 movement with thumbstick/thumbpad of Motion controllers (Movement component)
+  - Various fixes and polish for Gaze, Movement and VR Pawn

 2.6:

   - Automatically set HMD Tracking Origin (VRPawn)